Codecademy/docs/content/python/concepts/strings/terms/isnumeric/isnumeric.md

 ---
 Title: '.isnumeric()'
-Description: 'Verifies all the characters within the string variable are numeric. '
+Description: 'Verifies that all the characters within the string variable are numeric.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'
 Tags:
-  - 'Strings'
   - 'Methods'
   - 'Functions'
 CatalogContent: